mosaba7i/inscryption-grub-theme/README.md

 ## Contributing

-If you want to improve the theme (new icons, tweaks to layout, accessibility fixes), open a pull request or contact me.
-Provide screenshots and a short changelog for easier review.
+If you want to improve the theme (new icons, tweaks to layout, accessibility fixes) or fix something, open a pull request or contact me.

 ---